Skip to content

 of Contracts

-Small and diverse businesses have netted more than two-thirds of all ML2 subcontract dollars and 80% of all unique order contracts.
+Small and diverse businesses have netted more than two-thirds of all ML2 subcontract dollars.

 Forging Local Partnerships to Build a Positive Legacy